You will love these healthier Fig Bars for a sweet treat. The bars feature an almond flour crust, sweet fig filling, and a crumble topping!

 Can I Double This Recipe?

 Yes!
-You can double the ingredients list and bake the bars in a 9×13-inch baking dish.
+You can double the ingredients list and bake the bars in a 9×13-inch baking dish instead of the square baking pan.

 Can I Make This Recipe Low-Carb?